stardog-union/launchpad-docs/providers/microsoft-entra.md

 SSOCONNECTION_ENTRA1_AZURE_OBO_SCOPE="api://custom-stardog/user_login"
 ```

-### Migrating from Standard SSO Connections to OBO Flow
+### Migrating from Standard SSO Connections to Entra OBO Flow

-To migrate existing Azure SSO connections to use the OBO flow:
+To migrate existing Azure SSO connections to use the Entra OBO flow:

 1. **Enable the OBO flow**: Set `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED=true`
 2. **Update app registrations**: Follow the OBO setup steps above for your existing app registrations